 Removing a dead or old tree or even a live tree yourself can be pretty dangerous, especially if you are not familiar with how to do it properly.
-If you don’t have the right tools and equipment for your own safety, it could lead to a really dangerous project.
+If you don’t have the right tools and equipment for your own protection, it could lead to a really dangerous project.

 You want to check out tree removal regulations in your area.
 Every city around Snohomish and King County has their own regulations when it comes to tree removal requirements.
 (Click on one of the cities below to find out exactly what you need to remove a tree in that city)